Chi Mui

-Chi Mui (c.1953 - April 27, 2006) was the first Asian-American mayor of San Gabriel, California.
+Chi Mui (September 25 or October 26, 1952 – April 27, 2006) was the first Asian-American mayor of San Gabriel, California.
 He graduated cum laude with a Bachelor's Degree in civil engineering from Polytechnic University of New York in 1980.
 The San Gabriel post office is named after him.

 Career

 Mui was a field representative for Lucille Roybal-Allard.

 Mui was the mayor of San Gabriel.

 Personal life

+Chi Mui was born in China in 1952, and moved with his parents to the United States in 1963.

 In 1980, Mui moved to Southern California.

-On April 27, 2006, Mui died from cancer.
+On April 27, 2006, Mui died from liver cancer, three months after becoming mayor.